Chiweenie6/Create_README_Like_a_Pro/README.md

   - [License](#License)

 ## Description
-  Creating a README file using command line
+  Create a README file using a command-line application.
+This application uses the npm inquirer package and command-line to ask the user questions about their application and creates a professional README.md file by inserting the user's input into a high quality README template.

 ## Usage
-  Input information the create a professional README
+  To create a custom high quality professional README file based upon the users input.

 ## Installation
-  npm install
+  Inputing "npm install" into the command-line.

 ## Contributing
   n/a